natehn/blog/content/about/index.md

 ### Colophon

-This website is [self-hosted on a tiny Linux computer](https://natehn.com/posts/this-website/) using Hugo and Caddy.
+This website was [self-hosted on a tiny Linux computer](https://natehn.com/posts/this-website/) using Hugo and Caddy (and is temporarily living on a VPS).
 I recently experimented with solar powering it but right now it is plugged into the wall.
 The theme is lightly-modified [Cactus](https://github.com/monkeyWzr/hugo-theme-cactus) and the logo is based on an [Open Doodle](https://www.opendoodles.com/).
 This website is located on [unceded Native land](https://natehn.com/posts/land-acknowledgment/).